-- Remaining dynamic and continually adjusting to meet the changing fire problems; new technologies; new laws and regulations; and, changes occurring in the community
+- Working to be dynamic and continually adjust to meet the changing fire problems; new technologies; new laws and regulations; and, changes occurring in the community.

-We provide a variety of services to accomplish those four goals.
+We provide a variety of services to accomplish those six goals.
 Our services are provided to the city from seven strategically located stations across Fargo.
 Station placement and equipment is based upon our Standard of Response Cover document.
 Professionally trained crews staff these seven stations 24 hours a day 365 days a year.
 Some of the emergency services the department provides include response to fires, emergency medical calls, technical rescue calls (e.g. structure collapse, trench rescue, water rescue, etc.), hazardous materials calls, and more.
 While emergencies will never cease to exist, prevention and preparation proactively benefit the community.
 Therefore, the department administers programs daily to achieve this goal.
 Some examples include the HeartSafe Fargo Program in local businesses, the Learn Not to Burn Program in the schools, regular fire prevention inspections, and more.
+The department commits about one half of its work hours to preventing emergencies from occurring.
+The other half of the time is spent training to respond to emergencies or responding to emergencies.

 The department also provides mutual aid assistance to several different agencies locally and regionally.
 For example, our hazardous materials team responds to southeast North Dakota in cooperation with the ND Department of Emergency Services and northwest Minnesota in cooperation with Moorhead, MN Fire Department.
 Our technical rescue team responds to southeast North Dakota in cooperation with the ND Department of Emergency Services.